Dpbm/snake-ai/readme.md

 If you want to understand how the tests to map the qubo version were done, you can do:

 ```
-# case you used pip before
+# in case you used pip before
 # pip install -r requirements-dev.txt

 jupyter lab qubo-test.ipynb